Adversarial hypothesis testing and a quantum Stein's Lemma for restricted measurements: Introduction

 There are some simple cases where it is not hard to see that this additional power cannot help the adversary.
 For example, suppose we are given a coin with heads probability $p$ and wish to distinguish between the cases where $p\in [0,1/3]$ and where $p\in [2/3,1]$.
 It is straightforward to show that this general problem is no harder than simply distinguishing a $1/3$-biased coin from a $2/3$-biased coin; equivalently, the adversary gains no advantage from the ability to be adaptive.
 On the other hand, distinguishing between the two settings $p \in \{1/3, 2/3\}$ and $p=1/2$ is clearly impossible, as the adversary can simply choose with probability $1/2$ to flip the $1/3$-biased coin, and with probability $1/2$ to flip the $2/3$-biased coin.
 The resulting distribution of samples is indistinguishable from the one arising from $p=1/2$.
 This stresses the role of {\em convexity} since even a non-adaptive adversary can simulate a convex combination of distributions by choosing randomly among them.

 We will prove in \thmref{adaptive} that this property is sufficient to characterize the optimal error rate for asymmetric hypothesis testing against an adaptive adversary.
 Specifically, if the two sources vary over convex sets of probability distributions, then the problem is no harder than in the i.i.d. case.
 Our \thmref{chernoff} also establishes a version of this claim for symmetric hypothesis testing.
-These two results can be thought of as adversarial versions of the classic Chernoff-Stein Lemma and Chernoff Theorem, respectively.
+These two results can be thought of as adversarial versions of the classic Chernoff-Stein Lemma and Chernoff's Theorem, respectively.
+Results in this direction were previously established for arbitrarily varying sources~\cite{AVS-hypo} which can be viewed as a special case of a non-adaptive adversary.

 {\bf Quantum hypothesis testing, entanglement, and additivity.} One of our main applications for our adversarial Chernoff-Stein Lemma is in quantum hypothesis testing, when the states to be distinguished need not be i.i.d.
 Indeed, a recurrent challenge in quantum information theory is that even apparently i.i.d. problems can involve complicated entangled states (meaning that they cannot be written as a convex combination of independent states).
 For example, the quantum capacity of an i.i.d channel requires maximizing over all $n$-component inputs, and in general it is known that achieving the capacity requires using states that are entangled across channel uses~\cite{DSS98, Hastings-additivity}.
 This phenomenon in quantum information theory---where information-theoretic quantities for $n$ copies of a system are not simply $n$ times the one-copy quantity---is known generally as the ``additivity'' problem.